 For a single length (typically 8ft):

-- [2xlength] 2x4's (top and bottom; you can get pressure-treated for the bottom)
+- [2x total length] 2x4's (the runners for the top and bottom; you can get pressure-treated for the bottom)

 - screws, drills, chop saw, etc.